How to Identify the Dominant Archetype in Live Markets

 2) Moving Averages: Lines of Battle

-4) Session Awareness: Who’s Awake?
+4) Session Awareness: Understanding Who Is Awake

 Asian